FREQUENLY ASKED QUESTIONS

 Does the volunteer mentor need to pay anything?

-The Department for Child Protection and Family Support will refund the expenses that you and the young person incur during visits within an pre-agreed amount.
+The Department of Communities will refund the expenses that you and the young person incur during visits within an pre-agreed amount.
 Typically expenses cover vehicle mileage, food, beverages and activities.
 If you're unsure whether something is included in allowable expenses, contact the mentor program coordinator beforehand and ask.

 How far does the volunteer mentor need to travel?